A Surprisingly Diverse Range Of Wrecks For Diving Around Phuket

 The Speedboat Wreck

-The speedboat is just off the south corner of Homerun Reef, the bottom of the wreck is at 22m and the top is 21m… so not the most imposing wreck you’ll ever see but it’s location on an area of barren sand attracts the local wildlife.
+The speedboat is just off the south corner of Homerun Reef.
+The bottom of the wreck is at 22m and the top is 21m… so not the most imposing wreck you’ll ever see.
+Its location on an area of barren sand attracts the local wildlife.
 A big school of 5 lined snapper are always hovering around the horizontal collection of boat parts as well as durban dancing shrimp, stonefish and occasionally robust ghost pipefish.
 Always worth a little swim out in the sand to see what you can find hiding amongst the debris.

 Cargo Freighter Bow